Getting Started with Encord

 Click Create to create the folder.
 The folder is listed in Files.

-Create JSON or CSV for Import
+Create JSON file for Registration

 All types of data (videos, images, image groups, image sequences, and DICOM) from a private cloud are added to a Dataset in the same way, by using a JSON or CSV file.
 The file includes links to all images, image groups, videos and DICOM files in your cloud storage.

-Create JSON file for Import
+Create JSON file for Registration

 For detailed information about the JSON file format used for import go here.